Altinn/altinn2-convert/README.md

 The order of the components in the layout might not be exactly as expected from the infopath form.
 The order of fields within a group will most likely be correct, but the groups of components might be ordered differently than from the infopath file.

-This can be solved in the Altinn 3 app by re-ordering the components,
+This can be solved in the Altinn 3 app by re-ordering the components, either using the UI editor in Altinn Studio, or manually in the layout file(s).